ballerina-platform/module-ballerina-protobuf/ballerina/modules/types.struct/Module.md

 ## Overview

-This module contains generated types for `google/protobuf/struct.proto`.
+This module provides APIs to represent `google/protobuf/struct.proto`.

 For information on the operations, which you can perform with the protobuf module, see the below **Functions**.